kazuyakuza/space-invaders-game/.kilocode/workflows/critical-workflow.md

 ## 2. Git Feature Branch Setup

-Orchestrator Agent must also handle this step:
+Orchestrator Agent must include in the plan it generates this section.
+It must clear for the designated ai agent to where and how to run the commands of this section.
+Must include next steps:

 - 1º Run `git status`:
-  - If TODO file/s and/or plan file/s created in the **1.
+  - If TODO file/s and/or plan file/s from the **1.
 Task Origin** step are unstaged, stash them, in order to merge them later in the new branch to create in the step 3º below, from this same section.
+CAUTION: don't remove the files, they have the work definition!
 - 2º Switch to the `main` branch:
   - Its important to understand that `main` branch is the master branch of the repo.
   - If already in the main branch, and there are uncommitted changes, ask the user what to do with them.